 Use a backup method of birth control, such as condom, diaphragm, or sponge if:

 - You miss 1 or more pills.

 - You are not starting your first pill on the first day of your period.

 - You are sick, throwing up, or have loose stools (diarrhea).
 Even if you take your pill, your body may not absorb it.
 Use a backup method of birth control for the rest of that cycle.

 - You are taking another medicine that may keep the pill from working.
-Tell your health care provider or pharmacist if you take any other medicines, such as antibiotics, seizure medicine, medicine to treat HIV, or St. John's wort.
+Tell your provider or pharmacist if you take any other medicines, such as antibiotics, seizure medicine, medicine to treat HIV, or St. John's wort.
 Find out if what you take will interfere with how well the pill works.

 - You have swelling in your leg